pymupdf/PyMuPDF-Optional-Material/docs/page.rst

            >>> quads = page.searchFor("pymupdf", hit_max=100, quads=True)
            >>> page.addHighlightAnnot(quads)

-      :arg rect_like,quad_like,list,tuple quads: .. versionchanged:: 1.14.20 the rectangles or quads containing the to-be-marked text (locations).
+      :arg rect_like,quad_like,list,tuple quads: Changed in version 1.14.20 the rectangles or quads containing the to-be-marked text (locations).
 A list or tuple must consist of :data:`rect_like` or :data:`quad_like` items (or even a mixture of either).
 You should prefer using quads, because this will automatically support non-horizontal text and avoid rectangle-to-quad conversion effort.

       :rtype: :ref:`Annot`
       :returns: the created annotation.
 To change colors, set the "stroke" color accordingly (:meth:`Annot.setColors`) and then perform an :meth:`Annot.update`.